Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGPO

 On December 1, Prime Minister Christopher Luxon announced that the New Zealand Government will ban the use of mobile phones in schools across the country.
-Students will have to hand in their phones at the beginning of the day and collect them when they leave.
+Students will have to hand in their phones at the beginning of the day and pick them up when they leave.

 Students are increasingly distracted in class by using their phones.
 Photo: RNZ